Cannock: Bus

-No Chaserider buses operate on Sunday or bank holiday, however National Express service X51 does with funding from the McArthurGlen Designer outlet which the bus serves.
+With county council funding, a small number of services operate Monday to Saturday evenings, Sundays and bank holidays.
+These include 60, 74 and X51.
+Additionally, the 25/26 circulars also run into the evening.

-Cannock Bus Station also links to Hednesford, Rugeley, Stafford, Lichfield (62 Lichfield–Cannock), Wolverhampton, Walsall, Brownhills in addition to smaller towns and villages like Great Wyrley and Norton Canes.
+Cannock Bus Station also has links to Hednesford, Rugeley, Stafford, Lichfield, Wolverhampton, Walsall, Brownhills in addition to smaller towns and villages like Great Wyrley, Chadsmoor and Norton Canes.

 Education

 Cannock Chase High School is a non-denominational mixed comprehensive with just over 1000 pupils aged 11–18.

 Cardinal Griffin Catholic College is a voluntary aided Roman Catholic secondary school with around 950 pupils aged 11–18.

-Chase Grammar School (called Lyncroft House School 1980–1996 then Chase Academy until January 2013) is an independent co-educational boarding school with a day nursery and over 200 pupils up to age 19 including many international students.
+Chase Grammar School (called Lyncroft House School 1980–1996 then Chase Academy until January 2013) was an independent co-educational boarding school with a day nursery that operated up until September 2025.

 South Staffordshire College closed its Cannock Campus in July 2017, but reopened it the following summer as the new Cannock Chase Skills and Innovation Hub with courses starting there from September 2018.